saltstack/salt/doc/topics/development/tests/unit.rst

     class DbTestCase(TestCase):
         def test_create_user(self):
             # First, we replace 'execute_query' with our own mock function
-            db.execute_query = MagicMock()
+            with patch.object(db, 'execute_query', MagicMock()) as db_exq:

                 # Now that the exits are blocked, we can run the function under test.
                 db.create_user('testuser')

                 # We could now query our mock object to see which calls were made
                 # to it.
-            ## print db.execute_query.mock_calls
+                ## print db_exq.mock_calls

                 # Construct a call object that simulates the way we expected
                 # execute_query to have been called.
                 expected_call = call('CREATE USER testuser')

                 # Compare the expected call with the list of actual calls.
 The
                 # test will succeed or fail depending on the output of this
                 # assertion.
-            db.execute_query.assert_has_calls(expected_call)
+                db_exq.assert_has_calls(expected_call)

 .. __: http://www.voidspace.org.uk/python/mock/index.html